 Related Practice Areas

-When you’re severely injured or suffer from an illness that renders you unable to earn any type of significant income, you may be eligible to receive Social Security Disability (SSD) from the federal government.
+If you’ve been seriously injured or suffer from an illness that renders you unable to earn any type of significant income, you may be eligible to receive New York Social Security Disability (SSD) from the federal government and need .
 The intent of this program is to provide a financial safety net for Americans who have worked and paid taxes but can no longer do so through no fault of their own.
 In many cases, these serious injuries and illnesses happen at work and result in lifetime restrictions.

-The Social Security Administration (SSA) defines SSD as a program designed to provide financial support to people who meet the definition of total disability.
+The Social Security Administration defines social security disability as a program designed to provide financial support to people who meet the definition of “total disability.”
 It is not for those with short-term disabilities or workers eligible to receive temporary payments under the state workers’ compensation program.
-SSD is also different from programs for veterans that award payments based on a percentage of disability.
+Social security disability is also different from programs for veterans that award payments based on a percentage of disability.
 The SSA will deny any applicant that it feels is not 100 percent disabled due to an injury or chronic medical condition.

-To qualify for SSD, you must be completely disabled for at least one year or have a condition that is expected to result in your death.
-You will be subject to future medical exams to determine if you still meet this definition and can, therefore, continue to receive benefits.
+To qualify for social security disability benefits, you must be completely disabled for at least one year (12 months) or have a condition that is expected to result in your death.
+If you are awarded benefits, you will be subject to future medical exams to determine if you still meet this definition and can, therefore, continue to receive benefits.

 If you meet the criteria of having a permanently disabling or life-threatening condition, the SSA still considers whether you can engage in substantial gainful activity (SGA).
 This means that you can work enough to earn a level of income that puts you into the non-disabled category according to the SSA.
 The SSA imposes limits on how often a person can work and the amount of income he or she can earn to be considered non-disabled.
 As of 2018, that amount is $1,180 per month before any taxes or deductions.